-Hand out mini flyers (4 to a sheet) with GOOD photo of the pet & your contact info door to door in your neighborhood.
+Hand out mini flyers (4 to a sheet) with a GOOD photo of the pet & your contact info door to door in your neighborhood.
 Larger flyers drop by businesses in your area, put up on bulletin boards.
-Time consuming but effective.
+Time-consuming but effective.
 Talk to the delivery people in your area and hand them a small flyer!!
-Mail Carriers, UPS, FedX, Milk delivery, trash collectors… these people are in your neighborhood on a regular / daily basis…
+Mail Carriers, UPS, FedX, Milk delivery, trash collectors… these people are in your neighborhood on a regular/daily basis…

 Check “found” ads and take out a “lost” ad in your local newspaper.
 Many of them do this for free.

 This article talks about the importance of flyers.
 In this electronic world we live in, often the low tech approach can be what brings our pets home.

 6. SCENT!!!
 Dogs and Cats see the world with their noses.
 If you are missing a pet put something with a familiar scent in the area where they were lost, so they can track the scent and stay nearby.
 For cats litter boxes suggested & their beds, for dogs, we recommend a blanket or t-shirt (worn by someone they dog is bonded to).
 Put these in an area with water, and check back at varying times.
 If your pet was lost in a larger area, trying strips of a familiar blanket spread as sort of a breadcrumb trail.

 Want to help us?
 We love Volunteers and always can use some help.
 Please click here to get some information about what is expected.